solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ### Initialize the Anchor Workspace

-An anchor workspace needs to be initialized to enable solana program development, deployment, and testing within this repository.
+An Anchor workspace needs to be initialized to enable Solana program development, deployment, and testing within this repository.

 ```shell